-Instead, to get to Chincoteague, you head back out to 113, and drive about an hour down to into Virginia and back over to the coast.
-But, both parts of the island have their own appeal.
-Assateague is wilder, and Chincoteague is also a coastal town with the fanciest KOA I’ve ever seen.
+Instead, to get to Chincoteague, you head back west to US 113 and drive about an hour south to into Virginia then back east to the coast.
+Both parts of the island have their own appeal.
+Assateague is wilder, and Chincoteague is also a coastal beach town with the fanciest KOA I’ve ever seen.

 Chincoteague National Wildlife Reserve, Virginia

-We made it back to Rehoboth from Chincoteague, and had dinner at Dogfish Head Brewing & Eats, a recent staple in the Rehoboth scene.
+We made it back to Rehoboth from Chincoteague.
+We had dinner at Dogfish Head Brewing & Eats, a recent staple in the Rehoboth scene.

 Delaware’s Methodist Churches

-Back at the hotel, I read the local guides the leave in the room, and there was an article about the Methodist churches that dot the Delaware landscape.
+Back at the hotel, I read the local guides the leave in the room.
+There was an article about the Methodist churches that dot the Delaware landscape.

 Methodism was not invented in Delaware, but American Methodists nevertheless owe the state a debt.
 During the Revolution—when patriots were hostile to the denomination—Delaware was its spider hole.~ Founder of U.S. Methodism Sought Refuge in Delaware – DelawareToday

-A particular church caught my interest when I found that the Nanticoke Indian Tribe embraced the Methodist church, and chose to make their own house of worship that combined both cultures.
+A particular church caught my interest.
+I found that the Nanticoke Indian Tribe embraced the Methodist church and chose to make their own house of worship that combined both cultures.
 The article pointed out that the cemetery had several headstones displaying both the tribal name and the Christian name of the individual buried there.
-It was on our route back home so we decided to visit the Indian Mission United Methodist Church.
+It was on our route back home, so we decided to visit the Indian Mission United Methodist Church.